|

 RECOMMENDATIONS FROM A TRIATHLETE

-A friend of mine here in Tampa is a serious triathlete.
-So, I asked him which HRMs he liked.
+I asked a triathlete friend which HRMs he liked.
 Listed below is his answer:

 (from: Chris S., Tampa, FL, August 2007): "I use 2 different heart rate monitors.
 The main one is a Polar 610i.
 Unfortunately this model has been discontinued, but I like it a lot.
 Polar HRM's have been very reliable for me.
 The display is large and easy to read.
 It can record and save your workouts which you can then upload to your computer.
 If you're real analytical about your data, you can get a good idea of your heart rate training zones.
 When you set up the watch you can input your information like height, weight, age, sex, max. heart rate, and VO2max (if you know it).
 You can also do a fitness test to determine your resting heart rate which will help determine your training zones.
 If you like interval training, you can program several different exercises.
 This is a good multisport watch.
 The biggest downfall of Polar HRM's is the fact that you have to send them back to Polar to change the battery or else the warranty is void.
-So
+So, I've been without it for a couple of weeks while they're replacing the battery.
+Other than that, it's a very good HRM."

 "So both watches have their pluses and minuses.
 The Polar is more reliable as a heart rate monitor than the Garmin, but the Garmin provides a ton more information for analyzing your workouts.
 Sometimes though I find myself being fixated on the watches while I'm working out, trying to make sure I'm at a certain heart rate or certain pace.
 That can sometimes take away from the actual workout."